Reduced density matrix approach to one-dimensional ultracold bosonic systems: Results

-The $N=2$ and $N=10^3$ cases constitute two extreme regimes, i.e., the few-body $(N=2)$ case with an analytic solution, and the $N=10^3$ case where mean-field descriptions are typically used.
-A key test of the RDM methodology is to study the crossover regime between these two cases, and identify if continuity is manifest in observable quantities.
-In Fig.~\ref{figure:ground_state_correlation2} we plot the value of $\lim_{z\to0}\sigma(z,0)\coloneqq \sigma(0,0)$ as a function of the interaction strength $\beta$ for a range of boson numbers $N=5,10,20,50,10^2,$ and $10^3$.
+The $N=2$ and $N=10^3$ cases constitute two extreme regimes, the few-body $(N=2)$ case with an analytic solution, and the $N=10^3$ case where mean-field descriptions are typically used.
+A key test of the 2-RDM methodology is to study the crossover regime between these two cases, and identify if continuity is manifest in observable quantities.
+In Fig.~\ref{figure:ground_state_correlation2} we plot the value of $\lim_{z\to0}\sigma(z,0)\coloneqq \sigma(0,0)$ (normalised to unity) as a function of the interaction strength $\beta$ for a range of boson numbers $N=5,10,20,50,10^2,$ and $10^3$.
 The plot demonstrates the continuous evolution of $\sigma(0,0)$ as $N$ increases, with no irregularities occurring within the crossover regime from few to many bosons.
-The consistency across $N$ and $\beta$ indicates that the RDM methodology successfully captures the key physical behaviours inherent to both few- and many-body systems.
+The consistency across $N$ and $\beta$ indicates that the 2-RDM methodology successfully captures the key physical behaviours inherent to both few- and many-body systems.

-Of particular importance, the observed behaviour in the crossover regime (i.e., $N\sim 100$) indicates that the RDM methodology is robust in the regime where mean-field approaches are potentially inaccurate, but typical methods used for few-body systems are intractable.
-As such, it is arguable that the RDM methodology is universal, capable of capturing the properties of the ground-state across regimes that typically require a suite of different methods.
+Of particular importance, the observed behaviour in the crossover regime ($N\sim 100$) indicates that the 2-RDM methodology is robust in the regime where mean-field approaches are potentially inaccurate, but typical methods used for few-body systems are intractable.
+As such, it can be argued that the 2-RDM methodology is universal, capable of capturing the properties of the ground-state across regimes that typically require a suite of different methods.